taishi-i/awesome-ChatGPT-repositories/README.md

  * [chatarena](https://github.com/farama-foundation/chatarena) - ChatArena (or Chat Arena) is a Multi-Agent Language Game Environments for LLMs.
 The goal is to develop communication and collaboration capabilities of AIs.
  * [Data-Science-Roadmap](https://github.com/moataz-elmesmary/data-science-roadmap) - Data Science Roadmap from A to Z
  * [deepeval](https://github.com/confident-ai/deepeval) - The Evaluation Framework for LLMs
+ * [inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
+Xinference gives you the freedom to use any LLM you need.
+With Xinference, you're empowered to run inference with any open-source language models, speech recognition models, and multimodal models, whether in the cloud, on-premises, or even on your laptop.

 ## Langchain